 What is it?

 Writing Task 1 usually presents you with one or several images along with an abundance of information about a particular topic – don’t be surprised if you don’t know much or anything in regards to the topic chosen either.
-Over the past few years contents that have popped up on the GAT include Mt.
+Over the past few years, content that has popped up in the GAT includes Mt.
 Everest, wolves, the ocean and more.
-Below is an image of what you should expect (click on the image for a more detailed look):
+Below is an image of what you should expect:

 Instructions for Writing Task 1:

 'Consider the information on these two pages.
 Develop a piece of writing presenting the main information in the material.
 You should not present an argument.
 Your piece will be judged on:

 • how well you organise and present your understanding of the material,